 Perfect appearance – highest safety and stability

-Thin sheets, high-strength steel, lightweight aluminum
+Thin sheets, high-strength steel, lightweight aluminium

 Vehicle construction presents a wide range of requirements for welders, robot programmers and equipment.
-For passenger compartments, superstructures and substructures of trucks and buses as well as axles with high-strength steel is welded distortion-free, usually in the inert gas process.
-This also applies to the production of trains, railway cars, and containers.
+For passenger compartments, superstructures and substructures of trucks and buses as well as axles, high-strength steel is welded distortion-free, usually in the inert gas process.
+This also applies to the production of trains, railway wagons and containers.
 Particularly long seams of thick truck and bus components are also welded quickly and without interruption in the UP procedure (arc welding procedure).
 When welding tankers, specific requirements for the protection of the environment or food must be considered, depending on the area of application.

 Today, car bodies made of galvanised steel are often laser-soldered.

-Lightweight materials such as aluminum and corrosion-resistant steels are used in components for passenger car bodies, motorcycle frames, wheel rims, seats and exhaust systems.
-These are often welded in the TIG or laser optic procedure with low heat input.
+Lightweight materials such as aluminium and corrosion-resistant steels are used in components for passenger car bodies, motorcycle frames, wheel rims, seats and exhaust systems.
+These are often welded in the TIG procedure with low heat input.
 This ensures a very good seam quality and smooth seam optics.
 Elaborate reworking before painting can be omitted.
 In the case of particularly thin sheets, plasma welding is often referred to or soldered.
 Mobile cranes are manufactured using the lightweight construction procedure.
 In this case the yield strength of the material must not be changed by welding.

 Solutions for manual and automated production

-Depending on production quantities and the welding task, manual, partially and fully mechanized welding processes are used in vehicle construction.
+Depending on production quantities and the welding task, manual, partially and fully mechanised welding processes are used in vehicle construction.
 Particularly in the case of large batch sizes of the same parts, partially mechanised and automated welding ensures particularly fast and economical production in consistent quality.
 ABICOR BINZEL has developed industry-compatible manual and robot welding torches for the laser, MIG/MAG and TIG procedure as well as for plasma welding.
 In addition to that, a wide range of productivity-enhancing system components around the welding robots such as torch cleaning stations, switch-off robot mounts and torch neck interfaces.

 [ Show Reference ]